 One of our current travel buddies, ‘Shebeen’, have just come into the marina, so we’ll have some drinkies while working out how soon we can get to the outer reef.
 We are waiting for a consistent block of good weather so that we have the time to get out to the reef for a few days – it is an 8 hour run out and there is no shelter if it blows up into strong winds.
 In the meantime, we are happy choogling around the many close islands during the little breaks in the big South Easterlies.
 It is fortunate for us that we haven’t boated in the Whitsundays before, so everything is new to us anyway and it is a fantastic place to explore.
 And it’s also a good time to be visiting these locations as the usual armada of charter boats is only half the size – so only half the chance of a close encounter of the slightly out of control catamaran type.

-Proserpine Museum What do Beilby’s do when the weather is too rough for boating; go to the local museum.
+What do Beilby’s do when the weather is too rough for boating; go to the local museum – Proserpine Museum this time.

 The woodturners in Proserpine would seem to have gotten bored of making the usual wood nick-nacks, so they went big.
 They had to build a special lathe big enough to turn the bowl (the lathe is the blue steel structure behind the bowl) and the fully functioning pen was in the Guinness Book of World Records.
 I hope it hasn’t given Peter any ideas, as he was looking at it for a long time (Nat from ‘Shebeen’ thought he may have been trying to work out how to mount the pen in the bowl as a mast – don’t give him ideas!).
 He is still sad about having to sell all his woodworking gear when we moved back to WA from the farm in Victoria – downsizing from a 6 bay garage to a garden shed was not easy.
 I think Peter will get back into wood working when we eventually go to a land-based retirement.